-Based on the initial screening opinion provided, we agree with the assessment that the Neighbourhood Plan does not require an SEA or Appropriate Assessment.
-However, should the Neighbourhood Plan decide to allocate a significant number of new developments, these screenings may need to be reviewed.
+As a result we agree with the assessment that the Neighbourhood Plan does not require an SEA or an Appropriate Assessment.

-We would like to draw your attention to the requirement to conserve biodiversity and provide a net gain in biodiversity through planning policy (Section 40 of the Natural Environment and Rural Communities Act 2006 and sections 170 and 175 of the National Planning Policy Framework).
+However, we would like to draw your attention to the requirement to conserve biodiversity and provide a net gain in biodiversity through planning policy (Section 40 of the Natural Environment and Rural Communities Act 2006 and sections 170 and 175 of the National Planning Policy Framework).
 Please ensure that any development policy in your plan includes wording to ensure "all development results in a biodiversity net gain for the parish".